uzicorn/beev_technical_test/README.md

 ![](model.png)
 # DBT transformations
     # base models :
-        write the extracted tables to the databaseas they are extracted, with only renaming
+        write the extracted tables to the database with only renaming
     # modelisation :
         - Data modelisation based (and limited) on the extracted data logic
         - The logic is then persisted by dbt tests to unsure it'll stay the same